dulaku/alsanna/README.md

 The editor chosen by default is ``nano``, but you should choose one available on your system.
 I highly recommend using soft line wrapping for readability (``Esc``, ``$``).
 Avoid hard line wrapping (``Esc``, ``L``), which inserts newlines and will corrupt your data.
 If your modified file is corrupted or otherwise can't be read properly, the unmodified message will be sent.
 I have noticed graphical editors such as ``pluma`` and ``gedit`` do not work - ``alsanna`` will read back the unmodified contents of the file, and I have no earthly idea why.

 The default configuration expects a certificate and private key, both in ``.pem`` format, at ``./tls_cert.pem`` and ``./tls_key.pem`` respectively.
 An easy way to get these is to run ``openssl req -nodes -new -x509 -keyout tls_key.pem -out tls_cert.pem`` in ``alsanna``'s directory.
 Getting your software to trust this certificate as a CA or TLS certificate is left as an exercise to the reader, but a good first stop would be installing them in your OS trust store.

+``util_tls.py`` shouldn't need much hacking, but if you need to add information to your certificate to get your software to trust it, that'd be the place to do it.

 Some screenshots: